 minimum collateral factor – the collateral factor (health factor) under which the collateral in Mero will be used to add collateral to the lending platform

-When the minimum collateral factor is reached, off-chain bots that we name keepers will call the topup action to execute the collateral topup.
+When the minimum collateral factor is reached, off-chain bots that we name keepers will call the topup action to execute the collateral topup or debt repayment.
 The protocol-specific logic is handled in per-protocol topup handlers that the topup action delegate-calls when executing the topup.
 When a top-up is executed, a percentage of the topped up amount is taken as fee.
 This fee distribution is handled by the fee handler and is currently split between the keeper and the pool of which the LP token was used.

 To repay the keeper’s gas fees, users registering a position have to put an estimate of what a top-up will cost in the gas bank.
 When a top-up is executed, the gas bank will pay the keeper the gas cost in ETH directly.